Mahindra Scorpio: Second facelift (2009–2014)

-Third facelift (2014–2022)
+Third facelift (W105) (2014–2022)

 The Mahindra Scorpio received its facelift on 25 September 2014, featuring a redesigned front and rear fascias and a new dashboard.
 A revised automatic variant of the Scorpio was launched in 2015 and automatic transmission was discontinued in 2018 due to the launch of the Scorpio S11.

-Mahindra Scorpio Classic (2022–present)
+Mahindra Scorpio Classic (W110) (2022–present)

 The current generation Scorpio will continue at the name of "Scorpio Classic" in two variants which is S and S11.
-Mahindra also launched the Scorpio Classic in India on 19th August 2022.
+Mahindra launched the Scorpio Classic in India on 19 August 2022.
 The new Mahindra Twin Peaks logo, reserved for Sport Utility Vehicles, is used, thereby replacing the old logo.

 Safety

-The Scorpio for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2016 (similar to Latin NCAP 2013).
+The Scorpio for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).

 Second generation (Z101; 2022)

-The next generation of the Scorpio was introduced in 27 June 2022 by Mahindra & Mahindra.
+The next generation of Scorpio was introduced on 27 June 2022.
+The prices for the same were first revealed on 21 July 2022 and bookings were open officially on July 30, 2022.
 It carries an "N" badge and is named Scorpio-N.